ivyfung1/symbolfaq/README.md

 **Q** How can a node accept the delegator’s account as a harvester?
 **A** Node accepts automatically based on [preference](https://docs.symbolplatform.com/guides/network/configuring-node-properties.html#harvesting-configuration) set during node setup.

+# Opt-In and Airdrop

+**Q** I can't find my mnemonic phrase.
+**A** You are asked to download and safekeep it when you opt-in.
+Try to search for a pdf file start from `symbol-wallet` in your device used for opt-in.

+**Q** I opted-in with my Trezor, how would I access my XYM in Symbol Wallet?
+**A** With the mnemonic phare you get when opting-in, create a wallet profile by selecting `Import Mnemonic`.

+**Q** I have more than 100 XEM in my wallet but I do not see any XYM in my wallet.
+**A** If you have opt-in before the snapshot happened at block 3105500, you will get a 24 words mnemonic.
+Follow the steps at the [Accessing Your XYM after Symbol Launch](https://symbolplatform.com/latest/getting-started-on-symbol/) section to create a Symbol wallet profile.
+After that, login to the profile, at the lefthand side, select `Accounts` and check on all addresses listed.
+Your XYM shall be listed in one of the addresses.

+**Q** I have not opt-in and I have more than 100 XEM before snapshot, what shall I do?
+**A** Please follow https://t.me/newsonnem for announcement on opt-in re-open.
+When it re-opens, please follow these [YouTube videos](https://www.youtube.com/playlist?list=PLldOn7xb83R5XeVTeRkbGxJlH12RmJXof) for instructions.

 # Nodes